LukeSmithxyz/based.cooking/README.md

 Remember to add tags to your recipe, but try to use tags already used by other recipes.

 If your recipe contains no meat or dairy, include the `fasting` tag.
-If it includes dairy but no milk, incude the `cheesefare` tag.
+If it includes dairy but no milk, include the `cheesefare` tag.

 ### Images